Hometown: Vancouver, BC

 Post Secondary: Santa Rosa Junior College (California), British Columbia Institute of Technology (Burnaby)

-Lachlan Irvine is an NHL reporter with six years of experience in writing, video and podcasting.
+Lachlan Irvine is an NHL reporter with seven years of experience in writing, video and podcasting.

 Born in Vancouver, BC, Lachlan Irvine became fascinated with the game of hockey at a very early age.
 But it wasn’t until his first semester of junior college in 2015 that he realized he could turn that passion into a career as a hockey reporter; one that combines knowledge and in-depth analysis with humour and signature personality.

 While living with his mom and stepdad in the San Francisco Bay Area, Lachlan launched a YouTube channel called “Lach in the Crease”, where he would make short videos about his hometown Vancouver Canucks and the rest of the National Hockey League from his bedroom.
 That eventually led to a Lach in the Crease website in March of 2016, where he began creating original NHL articles and content for the very first time.